lidofinance/lido-dao/README.md

 The DePool DAO is a Decentralized Autonomous Organization that manages the liquid staking protocol by deciding on key parameters (e.g., setting fees, assigning staking providers and oracles, etc.) through the voting power of governance token (DPG) holders.

-Also, the DAO will accumulate service fees and spend them on further research, development, and protocol upgrades.
+Also, the DAO will accumulate service fees and spend them on insurance, research, development, and protocol upgrades.
 Initial DAO members will take part in the threshold signature for Ethereum 2.0 by making BLS threshold signatures.

 The DePool DAO is an [Aragon organization](https://aragon.org/dao).
 Since Aragon provides a full end-to-end framework to build DAOs, we use its standard tools.
 Protocol smart contracts extend AragonApp base contract and can be managed by DAO.